nusco/narjillos/backlog.md

     For advanced analysis of experimental data.
     This also removes the memory cap on very long experiments.

-+ Fix bug with duplicated --persistence warning
-  Probably impacted by the previous story

 * Keep running even after extinction
   Or maybe find a reliable way to save the last state in case of extinction with persistent experiments.
   Also take the chance to fix the current bug with experiments not stopping correctly on extinction.